Definition

 Can you play Hand and Foot with three players?

 Yes.
 However, traditionally Hand and Foot is played with five or more players, due to the number of cards in a six-deck shoe (Including jokers).
-If you are planning on playing Hand and Foot with less players, consider using less decks, perhaps only three or four instead of the usual five or six.
+If you are planning on playing with fewer players, consider using fewer decks, perhaps only three or four instead of the usual five or six.

 How many points do you need to win?